hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Editing Organization.md

+#podcast

 # Podcast Editing Organization

 There are many ways to orgainze your project's compositions in [Descript](https://www.descript.com/).
-This is the structure I use to edit and produce content from my podcast [devtools.fm](https://devtools.fm).
+This is the structure I use to edit and produce content from my podcast [[devtools.fm]].

 ## The Multi-Track Sequence